akhil27051999/Interview-Question-Bank/linux and shell scripting/shell scripts/user access management/02-user-creation-from-csv-file.md

-## User creation and password change from a CSV file
+## User Creation and Password Change from a CSV File

 **Purpose:**
   1. Read a CSV-style file (users.txt) containing username:password pairs.